-- + Patch tab: universe/device, address, group - Layout tab: X position, Y position, rotation - + Physical tab: name - + Merge: address, merge ivierge referenced profile.
-In other words, these profile-level property settings can be unique to the selected fixture(s).
-The profile reference can also be swapped to another profile.
-The Edit Profile Instead button provides access to all profile-level properties.
-(Refer to "Editing Fixture Profiles" on page 102.)
+- + Patch tab: universe/device, address, group - Layout tab: X position, Y position, rotation - + Physical tab: name - + Merge: address, merge

 Other fixture-level properties can only be edited using the Edit Fixture window.
 The window can be used to edit a single fixture or multiple fixtures at once, if multiple fixtures are selected before opening.